-Of course we know what happened during the 2018 election.
+Of course we know what happened during the 2018 midterm election.
 The blue wave that Democrats had hoped for failed to fully materialize.
 Before the election, Republicans held 235 seats in the House and Democrats held 193; there were seven vacancies.
 Democrats did win control of the House flipping a total of 41 seats.
-But the Republicans kept control of the Senate, albeit it not by much.
-Today the U.S. Senate has 51 Republicans and 49 Democrats, plus two independents.
+But the Republicans kept control of the Senate, albeit not by much.
+Today the U.S. Senate has 53 Republicans and 45 Democrats, plus two independents.

 Approval Ratings and Re-election

-So what does all this mean for the upcoming presidential election?
-Does an incumbent's job-approval rating make or break his chances of winning re-election?
+So what does all this mean for the 2020 presidential election?
+Will President Trump's job-approval rating make or break his chances of winning re-election?

 The short answer is yes.
 Since World War II, not a single incumbent presidential candidate has won re-election with a job-approval rating below 50 percent.
 Barack Obama almost became the exception in 2012, with an approval rating in the mid-40s a few months before election day.
 But by November, it had cleared the hurdle at 51 percent.